lifewinning/situated.systems/experimental-zine/index.md

 ### Production

+Zine:

-Zine:  Files created in Adobe Illustrator.
+Files created in Adobe Illustrator.
 Cut and etched with an Epilog Legend 36EXT laser cutter.

 Box:

 Files created in Adobe Illustrator.
 Toolpaths created in OMAX Layout and OMAX Make.
-Steel cut on OMAX 60120 Waterjet.
+Steel cut on OMAX 60120 Waterjet and TIG welded.
-Box TiG welded
 Rubber bumpers positioned and mounted by hand.